Merzasphor/MWSE/docs/source/lua/type/tes3spell.rst

 Properties
 ----------------------------------------------------------------------------------------------------

+`alwaysSucceeds`_ (`boolean`_)
+    A flag that determines if casting the spell will always succeed.

 `autoCalc`_ (`boolean`_)
-    Determines if the Magicka Cost for the spell is autocalculated.
+    Determines if the magicka cost for the spell is autocalculated, and if the spell may be automatically assigned to NPCs if they are skillful enough to cast it.

 `basePurchaseCost`_ (`number`_)
     Calculates the base cost to purchase the spell.
 This value is not adjusted by mercantile skills.